 Once a student arrives, everyone is expected to do their best to make the homestay placement successful.
-We have the same expectation for the host family.
 Because the first several weeks and months can be so difficult for so many students and the host families, everyone including home country parents and agents, must be supportive of the placement to help it be successful.
 Home country parents also have difficulty for the first few weeks.
-The student and their home country parents are missing each other, missing their cultural foods and customs.
+The student and their home country parents are missing each other, and the student may be missing their cultural foods and customs.
 It is easy to blame this difficult time on a host family or use this time as a reason to change host families.